 Skaara's brief return to consciousness after a year as host to a Goa'uld in the first season finale is pretty painful.
 "O'Neill, are you still my friend?"
 Sob.

-Daniel being left behind at the end of season one (although Jack's face just made it worse; Daniel seemed pretty calm about the whole thing), etc.
+Daniel being left behind in the season 2 premiere (although Jack's face just made it worse; Daniel seemed pretty calm about the whole thing), etc.